Giants vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have a 33-31 record in games they were listed as the moneyline favorite (winning 51.6% of those games).
+- The Giants have a 34-31 record in games they were favored on the moneyline (winning 52.3% of those games).

-- When it has played as moneyline favorites with odds of -165 or shorter, San Francisco has gone 11-9 (55%).
+- In games it has played as moneyline favorites with odds of -165 or shorter, San Francisco has a 12-9 record (winning 57.1% of its games).

-- Based on this matchup's moneyline, the Giants have an implied win probability of 62.3%.
+- Based on this matchup's moneyline, the Giants' implied win probability is 62.3%.

-- San Francisco has had an over/under set by bookmakers 130 times, and have combined with opponents to go over the total in 55 of those games (55-70-5).
+- In the 131 games in which oddsmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 55 times (55-71-5).

+- The Giants have put together a 4-8-0 record against the spread this season (covering just 33.3% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!